 resulting in a commercial product with public benefits on reasonable rather than monopolistic terms, with the patent licensed to promote use and free competition because these are the conditions Bayh-Dole purports to impose on the patent rights to any such invention.

 But even that’s a stretch.
 If this happens at all, it happens less than 1 time in 1,000.
 That’s the University of California estimate.
 But university officials do it the other way round.
-They claim everything and try to find an exclusive licensee that will go it alone, regardless of the other options available for broad use and development that, say, follows on use.
-University officials cannot bring themselves to offer as a default any invention on royalty-free terms to everyone who shows up.
-Patent monopoly paywalls run by institutional bureaucracies are in the public interest, and everything else isn’t.
+They claim everything and then try to find an exclusive licensee that will go it alone, regardless of the other options available for broad use and development that, say, follows on use.
+University officials cannot bring themselves to offer as a default any invention on, say, royalty-free terms to everyone who shows up.
+Apparently university administrators believe that patent monopoly paywalls run by institutional bureaucracies are in the public interest, and everything else isn’t.

 And all of this they say is the result of Bayh-Dole.
-They couldn’t act in the public interest without Bayh-Dole.
+They argue they couldn’t act in the public interest without Bayh-Dole.
 That’s AUTM’s argument.
-To them, it’s rather a reverse funnel–Bayh-Dole is the tornado that sweeps up all inventions wherever federal funding touches down, and it is the role of university administrators to extract inventions from the dark cloud and place it somewhere over the rainbow as a patent monopoly.
+To them, it’s rather a reverse funnel–Bayh-Dole is the tornado that sweeps up all inventions wherever federal funding builds a trailer park, and it is the role of university administrators to extract inventions from the dark cloud and place them somewhere over the rainbow as a patent monopoly.

 I don’t have any problem with university folks assisting anyone who asks in managing inventions.
 There are ways to get involved that make a lot of sense.
 I don’t have any problem using the patent system along the way.
 I am not about to argue that we would be better off with no patents at all or that there is never a time to consider an exclusive license.
 I can even see the point that the federal government claiming inventions disenfranchises inventors, and in some cases that’s great and in other cases, it’s screwy.
 And I don’t think for a moment government lawyers and university bureaucrats coming to some arbitrary arrangement over ownership of inventions made with federal support–so that inventors are uniformly disenfranchised–have any chance of creating a workable practice in support of, well, most anything.